-Vision and Purpose: Aspiring to make UCF a fully accessible and inclusive campus for people with disabilities.
+Purpose: We envision UCF to be a fully accessible campus and inclusive environment for people with disabilities.

 We do this by: